meIIow/palamander-zoo/README.md

 ### FAQ
 **The Pals are swimming - isn’t this actually a Palamander Aquarium?** <br>
-Precision has its place, sure.
-Art, on the other hand, is ambiguous.
-An aquarium IS still a zoo (to satisfy the pedants) - but a zoo can be so much more.
+Zoo is a superset of Aquarium (to satisfy the pedants).
+Precision has its place - but art is, conversely, ambiguous.
+Is this a place for creatures - or chaos - or both?

 **Will this slow down my browser?** <br>
 Likely not - but it might.
 We’re running lots of calculations on lots of circles a lot of times per second.
 If you frequently see the Pals visibly lagging, you may want to:
 * Exhibit only one or two Pals
 * Choose less complex Pals
-* Increase each Pal’s frame rate
+* Increase each Pal’s frame time interval

 **How do I turn the Pals off?** <br>
-Simply press ‘ hide’ in the Exhibit tab to prevent Pals from rendering on your screen.
+Simply press ‘hide’ in the Exhibit tab to prevent Pals from rendering on your screen.
 Then quickly press ‘show’ again when you feel the crushing weight of your mistake.

 **Does anyone else find these Pals distracting?** <br>
 You mean mesmerizing?
 Yes.
 But they are also a *plausible* productivity tool.
 Let them massage your mind for a minute or two instead of jumping on YouTube or Reddit and losing an hour.
 Enjoy your visual fidget spinner.